-When it comes to burglary, we often imagine individuals who use brute force to break into your doors and windows, take all your valuables, and then attempt to run away before police arrive.
+When it comes to burglary, we often imagine individuals who use brute force or common tools to break into your doors and windows (see how to use a credit card to open a door), take all your valuables, and then attempt to run away before police arrive.
 Our existing security systems are designed for for those kind of criminals.
 But with the rise of smart security systems, what if criminals have learned to bypass your system and disable your alarms?

 This post will review some of the popular home security systems that have been hacked and how the companies responded to the vulnerabilities.

-We have summarized below a list of breached security systems and how the companies handled the issues:
+We have summarized a list of breached security systems and how the companies handled the issues:

 Wireless transmissions can be recorded by a third party and reuse data packets to disable the alarms.